Ophelia

 Ophelia (/oUˈfiːliə/) is a character in William Shakespeare's drama Hamlet (1599–1601).
-She is a young noblewoman of Denmark, the daughter of Polonius, sister of Laertes and potential wife of Prince Hamlet, who, due to Hamlet's actions, ends up in a state of madness that ultimately leads to her drowning.
+She is a young noblewoman of Denmark, the daughter of Polonius, sister of Laertes and potential wife of Prince Hamlet.
+Due to Hamlet's actions, Ophelia ultimately becomes mad and drowns.

-Along with Queen Gertrude, Ophelia is one of only two female characters in the original play.
+Ophelia, and Hamlet's mother, Queen Gertrude, are the only two female characters in the play.

 Name

-Like most characters in Hamlet, Ophelia's name is not Danish.
+Like most characters in Hamlet, despite the plot taking place in Denmark, Ophelia's name is not of Danish origin.
 It first appeared in Jacopo Sannazaro's 1504 poem Arcadia (as Ofelia), probably derived from Ancient Greek ὠφέλεια (ōphéleia, "benefit").

+Character

+Ophelia is obedient to her father and well-loved by many characters.
+When Polonius tells her to stop seeing Hamlet, she does so.
+When he tells her to set up a meeting so that he and Claudius could spy on him, she does so.
+Ophelia is a foil to Hamlet and Laertes, contrasting and inspiring their behaviour.